 - The first e-mail is a booking confirmation and will arrive immediately after your transaction is complete.
 It is not your ticket and will NOT be accepted as a valid ticket.

-- The second e-mail will arrive shortly after booking and will contain a link which will allow you to download and print.
-Open this e-mail from a computer you wish to print from.
-Select the link in the e-mail and then select print.
+- The second e-mail will arrive shortly after booking and will contain a link which will allow you to download or print.
+If you are printing, open this e-mail from a computer you wish to print from.
+Select the link in the e-mail and then select "print".

-Note that you will need a copy of Adobe Acrobat reader in order to view and print your ticket.
+Note that you will need a copy of a PDF reader such as Adobe Acrobat reader in order to view and print your ticket.
 This is available free of charge by downloading from Adobe.

-What do I do if I have lost the ticket that I printed myself - my Print Your Own e-ticket?
+What do I do if I have lost a printed e-ticket?